OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 .. automethod:: openmdao.recorders.base_case_reader.BaseCaseReader.get_case
     :noindex:

-If after getting the list of case names using the :code:`list_cases` method, you determine the case you want information from, you can use the :code:`get_case` method to get that case.
+You can use the :code:`get_case` method to get a specific case from the list of case names returned by :code:`list_cases`.

 This code snippet shows how to get the first case.